-BIGOT, JACQUES, priest, Jesuit, missionary to the Abenakis, brother of Vincent Bigot; b.
-26 July 1651 at Bourges, France; d.
+BIGOT, JACQUES, priest, Jesuit, missionary to the Abenaki; baptized 10 Sept.
+1651 at Bourges, France, son of Jacques Bigot, Baron de Contremont, king’s councillor, and provost, and Claude Sarrazin; brother of Vincent Bigot; d.
 April 1711 at Quebec.

-Jacques Bigot had entered the Jesuit noviciate in Paris on 9 Sept.
+Jacques Bigot entered the Jesuit noviciate in Paris on 9 Sept.
 1667.
-When he arrived in Canada in 1679 he was assigned to the mission to the Algonkins at Sillery, near Quebec, where the Abenakis, fleeing from the war being waged against them by the English, were taking refuge.
-Sillery was soon no longer adequate to receive these immigrants.
-The soil, which had been badly farmed by its former settlers, was exhausted, and firewood was no longer to be found in the proximity of the dwellings.
-Father Bigot settled the Abenakis near the falls on the Chaudière River, on ground for which he obtained a grant on 1 July 1683 from Le Febvre* de La Barre and de Meulles.
+When he arrived in Canada in 1679 he was assigned to the mission to the Algonquin at Sillery, near Quebec, where the Abenaki, fleeing from the war being waged against them by the English, were seeking safety.
+Sillery was soon no longer adequate to receive these refugees: the soil was exhausted and firewood could no longer to be found nearby.
+Father Bigot settled with the Abenaki close to the falls on the Chaudière River, on land for which he received a grant on 1 July 1683 from Governor General Le Febvre* de La Barre and Intendant de Meulles.

-This new mission, which was named Saint-François de Sales, became the most zealous in North America.
+This new mission, which was named Saint-François de Sales, became, according to some, the most zealous in North America.
 In his 1684 report the missionary wrote: “Everyone in this country agrees that no one has ever seen a tribe here receive so readily the teachings of our mysteries.”
-Every year Father Bigot went on a preaching trip to the Abenakis who had remained in Acadia.
-In 1687 he was instructed by Brisay de Denonville to go to the region of Boston in order to urge the Abenakis to settle at his mission, so as to increase the number of inhabitants and so that they might join the French in case of attack.
+Every year Father Bigot went on a preaching trip to the Abenaki who had remained in Acadia.
+In 1687 he was instructed by Brisay de Denonville to go to the region of Boston to urge the Abenaki to settle at his mission, thus increasing the number of inhabitants so that they could join the French in case of attack.
 Two years later the village on the Chaudière numbered not fewer than 600 souls.
 In 1690, in a report to Seignelay [Colbert], Denonville rejoiced that “the good relations that he had with these Indians, thanks to the Jesuits and in particular to two priests, the Bigot brothers, has ensured the success of all the attacks they have made upon the English.”

-In the autumn of 1691 Father Bigot went to France, taking with him the Abenakis’ vow to Our Lady of Chartres and a large wampum belt for the canons of the cathedral.
-In return the canons gave him, to take back to the Abenakis, a large chemise in a reliquary, which he brought with him to Quebec in the spring of 1694.
+In the autumn of 1691 Father Bigot went to France, taking with him the Abenaki vow to Our Lady of Chartres and a large wampum belt for the canons of the cathedral.
+In return the canons gave him a large chemise in a reliquary to take back to the Abenaki, which he brought to Quebec in the spring of 1694.

 In September 1698 Father Bigot went for a few months to replace his brother Vincent, who was ill, at Naurakamig, an Abenaki village in Acadia.
-The following month he accompanied the Abenakis to the seaside to treat for peace with the captain of an English ship.
-These negotiations came to nothing, as the captain of the ship proposed that the Indians expel the French missionaries and replace them by Protestant clergymen.
+The following month he accompanied the Abenaki to the seaside to sue for peace with the captain of an English ship.
+These negotiations came to nothing, as the captain proposed that the Abenaki expel the French missionaries and replace them with Protestant clergymen.
 Father Bigot was back at Quebec in the spring of 1699.

-As the land at the falls on the Chaudière had become unproductive for growing corn, Father Bigot decided in 1700 to transfer the mission to the shores of the Saint-François River, where a certain number of Sokokis and Abenakis had been settled since 1676 at least.
-There he obtained as a grant for his Indians a good part of the seigneuries of Saint-François and Pierreville.
-According to the testimony of Bacqueville de La Potherie [Le Roy], who visited him in his bark cabin in 1701, Father Bigot’s life in the midst of his Indians was given over completely to spreading the gospel.
-Drunkenness was the great evil that he had to combat.
-And as this vice was caused by vagabondism, he strove to induce those Indians who practised it to settle down at the mission.
-The sight of the orderly life which was led and of the veritable fervour which reigned there, together with the exhortations of the good Christians, contributed even more than the missionary’s urgings to bringing the profligates back into the strait and narrow path.
+As the land at the falls on the Chaudière had become unproductive for growing corn, Father Bigot decided in 1700 to transfer the mission to the shores of the Saint-François River, where a certain number of Abenaki, particularly the Sokoki, had been settled since at least 1676.
+There he obtained for them a grant of a good part of the seigneuries of Saint-François and Pierreville.
+According to the testimony of Bacqueville de La Potherie [Le Roy], who visited him in his bark cabin in 1701, Father Bigot’s life in the midst of this community was given over completely to spreading the gospel.
+The liquor trade was the great evil that he had to combat and he strove to convince those who participated in it to settle down at the mission.
+The sight of the orderly life and genuine fervour there, together with the exhortations of other Christians, contributed even more than the missionary’s urgings to curb the consumption of alcohol.